-The per capita income in Milford in 2010 was $38,990, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $155,960 for a family of four.
-However, Milford contains both very wealthy and poor people as well.
+The per capita income in Milford in 2018 was $44,550, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $178,200 for a family of four.

 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Milford include Irish, English, Polish, and Italian.
+The greatest number of Milford residents report their race to be White, followed by Asian.
+Important ancestries of people in Milford include German, Irish, English, Polish, and Italian.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Slavic languages and German.
+Other important languages spoken here include Polish and Italian.